paths

 • Successful completion of 60 college credit hours.

-• Successful completion of an NCRA Accredited Certificate Program, which requires a practicum under the supervision of a ODS.
+• Successful completion of an NCRA Accredited Certificate Program, which requires a practicum under the supervision of an ODS-certified cancer registrar.
 (College credits earned in the certificate program can be applied towards the 60-college credit minimum.)

 Are you already working in a cancer registry and want to earn the ODS credential?